apachi1444/react-native-scalable-drawer/package-template/INTEGRATION_GUIDE.md

 # 🔧 Integration Guide - React Native Scaling Drawer

-This guide shows you how to integrate the React Native Scaling Drawer into your existing Expo Router or React Navigation project.
+This guide shows you how to integrate the React Native Scaling Drawer into your modern Expo Router project.

 ## 📦 Installation